SvenGroot/Ookii.CommandLine.Cpp/docs/Arguments.md

 # Command line arguments

+If you've gone through the [tutorial](Tutorial.md), you'll already have some idea of how Ookii.CommandLine parses arguments.
+This page will explain the rules in detail, including all the possible kinds or arguments.

-Command line arguments are passed to your application when it is started, and are typically accessed through the parameter of the `int main(int argc, char *argv)` method (or `wmain` in Windows applications using Unicode).
-This provides the arguments as an array of strings, which is not terribly useful by itself.
-What Ookii.CommandLine allows you to do is to convert that array of strings into a strongly typed set of named values, which are stored in the variables you specify.
+Command line arguments are passed to your application when it is started, and are usually accessed through the parameters of the `int main(int argc, char *argv[])` method (or `int wmain(int argc, wchar_t *argv[])` or `CommandLineToArgvW` for Windows applications using Unicode).
+This provides the arguments as an array of strings, which Ookii.CommandLine will parse to extract strongly-typed, named values that you can easily access in your application.

 The method used to extract values from the array of string arguments is determined by the command line argument parsing rules.
-Ookii.CommandLine for C++ uses the same parsing rules as [Ookii.CommandLine for .Net](https://github.com/SvenGroot/ookii.commandline), which are very similar to how Microsoft PowerShell parses arguments for cmdlets, so if you have used PowerShell these rules will be familiar to you.
+Ookii.CommandLine supports two sets of parsing rules: the default mode, which uses parsing rules similar to those used by PowerShell, and [long/short mode](#longshort-mode), which is more POSIX-like, and lets arguments have a long name and a short name, with different prefixes.
+Most of the below information applies to both modes, with the differences described at the end.

+## Named arguments

-Command line arguments follow the name of your application on the console, and typically take the following form:
+In Ookii.CommandLine, all command line arguments have a name, and can be assigned a value on the command line using that name.
+They follow the name of your application's executable on the command prompt, and typically take the following form:

 ```text
 -ArgumentName ArgumentValue